brilliantaksan/paper2data/README.md

 - **Python 3.10+** - Core parsing engine
   - PyMuPDF for PDF text extraction
-  - PDFPlumber for table detection
+  - PDFPlumber for enhanced table detection
+  - arxiv library for official arXiv API integration
+  - requests + CrossRef API for DOI resolution
+  - cachetools for TTL caching and performance
+  - ratelimit for API compliance and throttling
   - Beautiful Soup for web scraping
   - Pillow for image processing